Posted 01.19.2023 by Josh Krakauer

 Focus on your MVP (Most Valuable Personas) for your primary goal.
 Building a better relationship with this audience—and attracting more like them—will drive the greatest return from your social media investment.

 You might find this part challenging.
 Brands often have multiple customer segments they speak to across product lines.
-And while social advertising lends itself well to micro-targeting multiple personas, it’s hard to grow an audience organically and implement a content strategy speaking to lots of different people.
+While social advertising lends itself well to micro-targeting multiple personas, it’s hard to grow an audience organically and implement a content strategy speaking to lots of different people.

 So while your business may want to recruit employees, attract customers, and engage with influencers—your primary content and channel strategy should be formed from your most valuable prospects and customers.

 This segment represents the audience you want to grow into next.
-This group might be necessary for business growth in the next 5 years.
-Often it’s a younger generation you hope to influence or consumers of an emerging business segment.
+Maybe you’re selling to SMB entrepreneurs today, and Enterprise marketers is the next frontier.
+Or maybe they’re a younger, influential buying group that doesn’t know you exist.
+This group is critical for your business expansion in the next 3-5 years.
 They might not be an immediate priority, but they should be identified and understood.

-Next, dig into the details of your customer persona.
-Once you’ve confirmed your target audiences (congrats on being decisive!), the next step is to describe them at a deeper level.
+Next, dig into the details of your audience.
+Once you’ve confirmed your target audiences (congrats on being decisive!), the next step is to understand them at a deeper level.
 The better you know your audience, the more effective your content strategy will be in engaging them.
-To define your persona, ask questions like:
+To refine your strategy, ask questions like:

 Your juicy content ideas will come from the answers to these questions, so it’s important to get authentic, qualitative feedback—ideally from your customers.

-Selecting the right platforms is key to a focused social media program.
-First, you need to identify…
+Selecting the right social media platforms is key to a focused social media program.
+First, you need to identify:

-Examples of common primary social media channels may include:
+Examples of primary social media channels may include:

 Missing a few?
 Preferences will vary, but that’s where secondary channels come in.